bistro-its-berkeley/BISTRO-Starter-Kit/docs/Which-inputs-should-I-optimize?.md

 ***Figure 2: Input1 - composition of the bus fleet***

-You have a set of four available buses to pick from, each of them having different technical properties (*fixed-data/siouxfalls/vehicleTypes.csv*, see Fig.2) and costs (*fixed-data/siouxfalls/ vehicleCosts.csv*, see Fig.3).
-Based on these characteristics, you have to choose between keeping the currently operated bus types (see Figure 1 above) or purchasinf new types of buses.
+You have a set of four available buses to pick from, each of them having different technical properties (`fixed-data/siouxfalls/vehicleTypes.csv`, see Fig.2) and costs (`fixed-data/siouxfalls/ vehicleCosts.csv`, see Fig.3).
+Based on these characteristics, you have to choose between keeping the currently operated bus types (see Figure 1 above) or purchasing new types of buses.

 ![Alt text](https://github.com/vgolfier/Uber-Prize-Starter-Kit-/blob/master/Images/BusTypes.png "Figure 3: Set of available bus types")
 ***Figure 3: Set of available bus types***